tryscer/flock/flock-music.md

 When everybody comes around I say, “Hey Barry.
 I don’t know where the Steam Pillars’ next show is, but I think I know *when* it is.”

 “Hot parched peanuts!
 Jumbo Virginia!
 Get ’em while they’re hot!”
-​	We are standing in line at the stand, watching an elderly woman in a cafeteria worker's uniform fill small paper packets with huge, fried, salt-encrusted peanuts.
+​	We are standing in line at the stand, watching an elderly woman in a cafeteria worker's uniform shout as she's filling small paper packets with huge, fried, salt-encrusted peanuts.
 Eleanore, Cindy, Barry and Tim surround me.
 Bernie does, too.
 ​	"What did he say, *exactly*?" says Eleanore.
 ​	"She told you," says Cindy.
-"He told her to stop idling at the intersection.
+"He said to stop idling at the intersection.
 It's a *metaphor*."
 ​	"Stop idling at the *station*," Barry corrects her.
 "Gee, I sure hope we'll get those peanuts soon."
 He watches the cafeteria lady and licks his lips.
+"The important thing is that he told her to *come on board*."
 ​	"What's it a metaphor for?" asks Bernie.
 ​	"Don't you have a mother, kid?" asks Tim.
 Bernie shrugs.
-"And in any case what does it matter what he said, look at what he wrote."
+"And in any case what does it matter what he said, look at what he wrote!"
 ​	Bernie asks, "what did he write?"
 ​	I show him the matchbook cover, where someone hastily penciled in,